k8s-101/workshop/sections/3-kubernetes-and-container-orchestration.md

 ## Running speedtest-logger as a job

-Both speedtest-api and speedtest-web has been deployed as a _Deployment_ and _Service_, but this time we'll deploy speedtest-logger as a _Job_.
+Both speedtest-api and speedtest-web has been deployed as a _Deployment_ and _Service_, but this time we'll deploy speedtest-logger as a _Job_ defined in `speedtest-logger.yaml`.

 _Jobs_ are an Kubernetes object that is applied, and then runs once.
 They're useful for batch-processing jobs, database migrations, and most programs that you run once as a console application.
 Although this will soon change, we'll start out by deploying speedtest-logger as a _Job_.